Ski Holidays in the Dolomites

-If you rate great food, lower prices, and an amazing atmosphere over ski-in ski-out convenience, then the Dolomites is the place for you.
-The Dolomites is without doubt one of the largest, prettiest, and most queue-less ski networks in the world, boasting several different ski areas with 1,220km of sun-kissed slopes all under one lift pass.
+Ski holidays in the Dolomites are perfect if you rate great food, lower prices, and an amazing atmosphere over ski-in ski-out convenience.
+The Dolomites ski area in Italy is without doubt one of the largest, prettiest, and most queue-less ski networks in the world, boasting several different ski areas with 1,220km of sun-kissed slopes all under one lift pass.

 From the glamorous resort of Cortina d'Ampezzo to the quaint resort of Arabba, the Dolomites offer skiing tailored to all the family.
 A highlight of the region is skiing the renowned Sella Ronda: a 40km circuit of spectacular views and groomed pistes, linking Val Gardena, Alta Badia, Val di Fassa and Arabba-Marmolada.
 Or if history is your thing, you can follow the Giro della Grande Guerra around some of the most famous peaks in the Dolomites and see the ruins left behind from WW1.

 The Hidden Valley